o3de/o3de.org/content/docs/userguide/lumberyard-editor-interface.md

+description: ' See an overview of the &ly-editor; interface. '
+slug: lumberyard-editor-interface
+title: '&ly-editor; Interface'
+---
 # Lumberyard Editor Interface<a name="lumberyard-editor-interface"></a>

 Lumberyard Editor has the following panels and toolbars in the default layout:

-![\[Use the Lumberyard Editor interface to learn about the different panels and tools in the default layout.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/lumberyard-editor-overall.png)
+![\[Use the Lumberyard Editor interface to learn about the different panels and tools in the default layout.\]](/images/lumberyard-editor-overall.png)

 1. **Entity Outliner** – The **Entity Outliner** lists the component entities that are included in the current level\.
 For more information, see [Entity Outliner](component-entity-outliner.md)\.